sumit6493/amazonAutomationTest/README.md

 - Updated scrolling behaviour for clicking on Add to cart buttons.
 - Added support to take screen shot and save in target directory.
 - Added support to take screenshot and embed with reports
+- Added unique xpath with text function and with ui automator